The Artifice: Writing process

 The model of the writing process is divided into three major processes: Planning, Writing, and Reviewing.
 The Artifice is designed to encourage collaboration between writers on each phase.
 To help writers find a good topic to explore, the platform offers Topics.
 With this feature, writers can explore user submitted topics and also make their own topic suggestions.
 Once an article has been submitted for review, it will be available for processing by upper-tier writers who can provide helpful feedback to improve the content.

 The peer-reviewed editorial system is in place to make sure published articles contain high-quality content, formatting unity, and professional credibility.

 Once a writer gets published, they gain the ability to process submissions, work in collaboration with prospective writers, and thus decide what type of material meets their own standards.

 Readership

 The magazine's audience has grown rapidly since its inception.
-As of September 2020, it is estimated to be read by an audience of millions, with a significant social media impact, having more than 3,500,000 followers on Facebook alone.
+As of September 2020, it is estimated to be read by an audience of millions, having more than 3,500,000 followers on Facebook alone.

 The majority of their audience are from English-speaking countries, with the United States, United Kingdom, Australia, and Canada at the very top.

-The Artifice is often read and praised by celebrities like fantasy writer Neil Gaiman, who notes the content as "remarkable," and musician Clint Mansell, whose work is frequently covered in the magazine.
-Many celebrities, like Thomas Maier, the author of Masters of Sex, posts comments on articles and engages directly with the readers.

-A variety of academic institutions recommend The Artifice to their students, faculty, and staff, including: